Irahe/MyCarbonFootprint/README.md

 ## Description

-This is a monorepo project containing a API and a Frontent pieace.
-This project build a tool for understand and measure personal carbon footprint by talink a shot assessment and processing it accordingly to emission factors of each category.
+This is a monorepo project containing an API and a Frontend piece.
+This brief assessment is a tool to help people measure and understand their carbon footprint by applying a numerical approach to it.
+To do so, you will be asked a few simple day-to-day questions.
+After that our system will calculate your footprint and show it to you in a simple report/dashboard.
+The calculation is not the end goal, but rather the means to achieving a reduction in your footprint – first through the understanding of what is involved, then changes in your habits.
+Also, this assessment is anonymous and does not register any data from the user unless permitted.
+Before the report, you will be asked if you authorize to save the provided information for further anonymous statistics.

 A running copy of this app can be found [Here](https://api.irahe.com.br/my_footprint)